Skip to main content

 • The student will not be required to complete the terms of the syllabus.

-• Registration status changes from credit to audit or audit to credit are not permitted after the start of the course.
+• Registration status changes from credit to audit.
+Audit to credit are not permitted after the start of the course.

 REPEATED COURSES